E353 series: History

 Details of the new trains on order were first officially announced by JR East in February 2014.

 The first trainset, consisting of one nine-car and one three-car set, was delivered from the Japan Transport Engineering Company (J-TREC) factory in Yokohama to Matsumoto Depot in July 2015.
 Mainline test running started on 29 July 2015.
 The pre-series train was formally shown off to the media on 2 August 2015.

 As of June 2017, the train was still undergoing test running.

 In October 2017, JR East announced that the first trains would enter revenue service on Super Azusa services from 23 December 2017, by which date three pairs of (9+3-car) trainsets would be available.

 The trains were awarded the 2018 Laurel Prize by the Japan Railfan Club.

-From the start of the revised timetable on 17 March 2018, all Super Azusa services will be operated by E353 series trains, and over the following two years, the E257 series trainsets used on Azusa and Kaiji services are also scheduled to be replaced by E353 series trains.
+From the start of the revised timetable on 17 March 2018, all Super Azusa services were operated by E353 series trains.